-Once your data has been uploaded, you will arrive at the Column classification page.
+Once your data has been uploaded, you will arrive at the Classify your columns page.

-In the Classify Column area, you are prompted to identify whether each data column in your uploaded project consists of a variable, or a response.
-You are also able to exclude specific columns of data from your analysis.
+On this page, you are allowed to name the columns in your uploaded project, and identify whether the data in those columns consist of a variable, or a response.
+This page also lets you exclude specific columns of data from your analysis.

 Variable.
 Selecting this option indicates that the data in the column should be considered as a variable.
 If conducting an experiment, these are your independent variables or conditions.
 If conducting correlational research, these are your predictors.
 If conducting a survey, then these are your demographics, such as gender, age or political affiliation, or any other characteristic you care to collect.
 Further information on working with variables can be found in the Comparing your variables page of these Practicals, as well as during discussion on geists in the Get a sense of the whole page of the Technicals.